8bitprodigy/naylib64/readme.md

 ## Installation

-Install naylib easily with `nimble install naylib`.
+Install naylib easily with `nimble install naylib64`.

 For Linux users only: Ensure you have the [required](https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux) dependencies installed using your distribution's native package manager.